Netflix vs HBO: Which Network Cancels More Shows?

 Which One Hurts More?

 HBO cancellations are less frequent but often more painful when they happen — because the shows are given room to grow before being cut.
 Carnivàle, Deadwood, Lovecraft Country, and Raised by Wolves were all critically acclaimed HBO series that were cancelled before their stories could finish.
+According to ScreenRant, Deadwood fans waited 13 years for a movie to provide partial closure — a sign of how deeply HBO cancellations can wound when they happen.

 Netflix cancellations are more frequent but often come earlier — meaning the audience hasn't invested as deeply.
 The exception: Netflix shows like The OA and Teenage Bounty Hunters, where passionate fans had deeply invested despite the short runs.
 Those cancellations sting precisely because they prove that even critical acclaim and fan passion aren't enough to survive the Netflix algorithm.

 The Verdict